The Out About Scotland complete guide to Inchcolm Island and Abbey

 Hawes Pavillion, Hawes Pier, South Queensferry, Edinburgh, EH30 9TB

 - Telephone: 01383 823 332 / 07836 265 146

 - email: NA

 Prices and opening times

 A ticket for the passenger ferry to the island must be bought separately.
 See the Maid of the Forth website or telephone +44 (0)131 331 5000 for further details.

-Historic Scotland ticket prices to board the island are:
+Historic Environment Scotland ticket prices to visit the abbey are:

 - Member/Explorer Pass holder: Free